FRRouting/frr/doc/user/zebra.rst

    option as that nexthop groups are per namespace in linux.
    If you specify singleton you would like to see the singleton nexthop groups that do have an afi. [type] allows you to filter those only coming from a specific NHG type (protocol).
+A nexthop group that has `Initial Delay`, means that this nexthop group entry was not installed because no-one was using it at that point and Zebra can delay installing this route until it is used by something else.

 .. clicmd:: show <ip|ipv6> zebra route dump [<vrf> VRFNAME]